Craig Biggio: Hall of Fame candidacy

 Biggio first appeared on the writers' ballot for the Baseball Hall of Fame in 2013, the earliest possible year of consideration.
 He led all Hall of Fame vote-getters by being named on 68.2% of ballots cast.
 However, this was 39 votes shy of reaching the 75% threshold required by the BBWAA for induction.
 The following year he once again failed to garner enough votes to be inducted, finishing two votes shy with a voting percentage of 74.8%.
 This ties him with Nellie Fox (1985) and Pie Traynor (1947) for smallest margin not to get into the Hall, which received criticism.

 On January 6, 2015, Biggio was rewarded for his career by being elected to the Hall of Fame.
 He received 82.7% of the votes and was inducted into the hall on July 26, 2015.
+He was the first member of the 3,000 hit club to not be elected on the first ballot.
 On July 29, 2021, Biggio was elected to the Baseball Hall of Fame's board of directors.